MrSchnitz/localShare/README.md

 2. Configure the file storage path:
    - Add storage path to `UPLOAD_DIR` variable in `.env`
+   - or set `superuser` cookie to set path via UI form

 3. Start the development server:
    ```bash